njsmith/zs/doc/index.rst

 ZSS - compressed sorted sets
 ============================

-ZSS is a simple read-only file format for storing, distributing, and querying very large sets of arbitrary binary values (up to tens of terabytes and beyond).
+ZSS is a simple read-only file format designed for archiving, distributing, and querying very large collections of arbitrary binary values (up to tens of terabytes and beyond).
 It allows the data to be stored in compressed form, while still supporting very fast queries for either specific entries, or for all entries in a specified range of values (e.g., prefix searches), and allows highly-CPU-parallel decompression.
-It's well suited to serve as a basis for large static key/value stores, or for storing even larger databases across multiple machines (though each individual ZSS database must be contained within a single operating-system level file.)
+It places an emphasis on data integrity -- all data is protected by 64-bit CRC checksums.
+It's well suited to serve as a basis for large static key/value stores.

 Why is this useful?
 Consider just the 3-gram counts from the 2012 US English release of the `Google N-grams